 Focal hand dystonia is classified as a focal dystonia which means it affects only one region of the body.
 In the majority of cases the dystonia does not spread to other areas.
 However, in a minority of cases, other regions of the body also become affected and the dystonia is classified as a multifocal or segmental dystonia.

 Focal hand dystonia usually appears in mid-life but sometimes affect younger or older people.
-It is therefore classified as a late-onset dystonia.
+It is therefore classified as a adult-onset dystonia.

 Focal hand dystonia is often misdiagnosed by GPs.
 Conditions that focal hand dystonia is commonly mistaken for include orthopaedic problems, tendonitis or a psychological problem.